little-world/rust-course/src/02-struct-enum-patterns.md

 ## Pattern 4: Enum Design Patterns

 *   **Problem**: Representing a value that can be one of several related kinds is difficult with structs alone.
 Using `Option` for optional fields can create invalid states (e.g., a "shipped" order with no shipping address).
-Representing state machines or structured errors with simple types is not type-safe.
 *   **Solution**: Use an `enum` to define a type that can be one of several variants.
 Each variant can have its own associated data.
-Use `match` expressions to handle each variant exhaustively, guaranteeing that all cases are considered at compile time.
 *   **Why It Matters**: Enums make impossible states unrepresentable.
 The compiler's exhaustive checking for `match` statements prevents bugs from forgotten cases.
-This is a zero-cost abstraction: an enum's size is only as large as its largest variant plus a small tag.
-This allows for creating clear, type-safe state machines and rich error types with context.
-*   **Use Cases**: State machines (`ConnectionState`), custom error types, message passing (e.g., for actor systems or UI events), representing abstract syntax trees (ASTs) in compilers, and modeling any data that can be one of a fixed set of variants.

 ### Example: Basic Enum with Pattern Matching